 - A. Evaluation Period: The evaluation period covers three (3) academic years, starting in the beginning of the fall semester of each year and inclusive of the evaluation year.
-During all three (3) years, faculty members are responsible to keep records of District and department service, including Student Learning Objective assessment activities, and professional development that will be listed in the Self-Assessment Report. - B. Semester of Evaluation: Department chairs will assign regular faculty to either a fall or spring evaluation.
+During all three (3) years, faculty members are responsible to keep records of District and department service, including professional development that will be listed in the Self-Assessment Report. - B. Semester of Evaluation: Department chairs will assign regular faculty to either a fall or spring evaluation.
 The evaluation will observe the timelines in this article. - C. Duration of Evaluation: An evaluation remains in effect until replaced by a more recent evaluation.